cherkavi/cheat-sheet/redis.md

   FT.ADD my-fields math-expressions 1 FIELDS REPLACE field_names "ln 10 and sin 2.5 and cos 1"
   # if a field is not a part of the schema (NOINDEX) - no re-index; if field is SORTABLE - sort will be updated
   FT.ADD my-fields math-expressions 1 FIELDS REPLACE PARTIAL field_names "ln 10 and sin 2.5 and cos 1"
-  # index document with force without saving
+  # index document with force without saving fields
   FT.ADD my-fields math-expressions 1 FIELDS NOSAVE field_names "ln 10 and sin 2.5 and cos 1"
   # specify a language
   FT.ADD my-fields math-expressions 1 FIELDS LANGUAGE Russian field_names "ln 10 and sin 2.5 and cos 1"